swcarpentry/DEPRECATED-bc/novice/extras/06-ssh.md

 and the other computer a remote computer.
 Once we do this,
 everything we type is passed to a shell running on the remote computer.
-That shell interacts runs those commands on our behalf, just as a local shell would, then sends back output for our computer to display.
+That shell runs those commands on our behalf, just as a local shell would, then sends back output for our computer to display.